awwalm/DSAlgoPy/README.md

 ### Prerequisites

-- **Python**: At the moment of writing, the source code was written with Python 3.6.
-Should you wish to use a higher/up-to-date version, be sure to account for compatibility makeshifts.
+- **Python**: Python 3.6 is used up until commit [``36f2d11``](https://github.com/awwalm/DSAlgoPy/commit/36f2d11710d4f0f8b1146a9aa7d58434a3fd0cb0).
+Further commits may use Python 3.10 features.
+It is adviced to run the source code on the higher version.

 ## Contributing